iyoolaoyabiyi/onboarding-widget-manager/docs/USER_FLOW.md

 2. **Authentication**

    * Clicking the CTA redirects the user to `/sign-up`.
-   * They register via email/password or Google (Firebase).
+   * They register via email/password or Google (Firebase Auth).
    * Successful authentication redirects them to the **Dashboard**.

 ---